New York's positive COVID-19 test rate inches up as cases climb in other states

 The United States is reporting 45,000 new infections on average each day, compared with 40,000 a week ago and 35,000 two weeks ago.

 Cities and states have continued reopening at varying speeds.
-Chicago Mayor Lori Lightfoot on Monday said she would loosen COVID-19-related capacity restrictions for bars, restaurants and health clubs later this week.
+Chicago Mayor Lori Lightfoot on Monday said she would loosen capacity restrictions related to COVID-19 for bars, restaurants and health clubs later this week.

 “This next step in our reopening is good news for business owners as well as the communities they serve and the thousands of residents that work for them,” Lightfoot said in a statement.